robcarver17/skipperman/README.md

 'Real' underyling data won't be available to the development team so a set of fake data will be created for testing purposes.

+## A few questions - Sam
+How is data storage going to work?
+Are we going to do cloud storage?
+Otherwise we would have a different copy for each user that then would need merging.
+I think we could probably find a good python library so we wouldn't need a web interface.
+Either that or there exist plenty of good libraries in other languages (I have experience with .NET MAUI for example, which is cross platform).

+-Sam